 - 1.1.
-It will almost always be the DSL, Deputy DSL or another member of the senior leadership team the makes referrals into Children Social Care. - 1.2.
-However, all staff know how to make a referral should they need to, in the absence of SLT. - Referrals to Children Social Care are made initially by telephone to the Safeguarding Referral Tear (SRT) on 235100 during office hours and outside of office hours on 234234. - 1.4.
-Before making the call, ensure that you have all of the information to hand so that you can provid detailed and accurate information and answer any questions.
+It will almost always be the DSL, Deputy DSL or another member of the senior leadership team that makes referrals into Children Social Care.
+However, all staff know how to make a referral should they need to, in the absence of SLT. - 1.2.
+Referrals to Children Social Care are made initially by telephone only if the child is 'At risk or significant harm' to the Safeguarding Referral Team (SRT) on 235100 during office hours and outside of office hours Emergency Duty Team on 234234.
+Referrals made under Section 17 Child in Need do not require a telephone call.
+Please refer by completing a MARF and emailing the SRT team at SRT.Referrals@Stoke.gov.uk. - 1.3.
+Before making the call, ensure that you have all of the information to hand so that you can provide detailed and accurate information and answer any questions.

-1.5.
-Give as much information as you can about the child and family, including:
+1.4.
+Give as much information as you can about the child and family, including:-

 - Child's full name;

 - Parents' names;

 - Full address and contact telephone number for parents;

 - Date of birth for the child;

 - Family's ethnic origin;

 - Does the child have a disability?

 - Are there any additional support needs?
 (Learning difficulties; communication needs)

-- Any information regarding the family composition; for example other siblings in the household (how old and what academy school do they attend?)
+- Any information regarding the family composition; for example other siblings in the household (how old and what school do they attend?)
 Who else lives at the house?
 Who usually looks after the child?

 - Do you have details of the GP or any other agencies involved with the family?

-1.6.
-Highlight the concerns with evidence:
+1.5.
+Highlight the concerns with evidence:-